 - Other Apps

 Tagline: “Between genius and madness lies the truth.”
-Or more accurately “Both mad and a genius” Plus the poster looks like a GCSE project.
-But I suppose Netflix ain't exactly trying to lure you to the cinema.
+Or more accurately “Both mad and a genius” Plus the poster looks like a GCSE project, though it's not like Netflix are trying to lure you to the cinema.

-Premise: Netflix documentary focussing on the enigmatic, wildly successful John McAfee (of McAfee anti-virus fame) who may or may not have some skeletons in his closet.
+Premise: Netflix documentary focusing on the enigmatic, wildly successful John McAfee (of McAfee anti-virus fame) who may or may not have some skeletons in his closet.

 Delivery: “The things we want and the things we need are two different things.”